relativitydev/relativity-trace-documentation/docs/user_documentation.md

 > **NOTE:** Rule evaluation (including tagging documents to the Rule) is executed by the Rule Evaluation task and is outside of the core Trace Document Flow.

-Error Resolution Workflow and Retry
+Trace Document Retry and Error Resolution Workflow
 -----------------------------------

 If you wish to re-submit existing documents through the Trace Data Flow, you can